peppaJoeng/3D_Identification/README.md

 - util: some utilization function used in our method such as reading mesh.
 - watermarking: the code used to test watermarking models.
 - setup.m: used to prepare environment: compile dependencies.
+- experiments: the retrieve intermediate data generated during the experiment.
+- tools: tools to compute top rate.

 # Run
 To run the code in examples, you should call `setup.m` firstly.